dagwa/wholecell-dna-damage/sbgn/README.md

-DNA_damage_final.sbgn
+DNA_damage_full.sbgn
 =====================

 SBGN map generated using VANTED with tool SBGN-ED.
+Contains all ~140 reactions contained in the knowledgebase, even those omitted from the simulation (due to rates unknown / assumed to be 0).

 Namrata Tomar
 Mahesh Sharma

-DNA_damage_latest.graphml
+DNA_damage_simulated.graphml
 =====================

 GraphML layout of the SBGN map generated using VANTED with tool SBGN-ED.
 (There were problems saving as SBGN-ML.)
+Limited to the 32 reactions actually simulated.

 Namrata Tomar
 Mahesh Sharma